arafatkhairul/shci-app/DEPLOY_README.md

 ## ⚠️ Important Warning

-**This script will remove existing Python versions and install only Python 3.11.9**
+**This script will remove existing Python versions and install only Python 3.11 (latest available)**

 ## Quick Deployment